Skip to content

 }

 Add AutoMappic to your IServiceCollection.
-The source generator automatically discovers all profiles in your project and its references at compile-time.
+The source generator automatically discovers all profiles in your project and its dependencies at compile-time.

 csharp